ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 1.3. **Organizer Participation:** In the event that the organiser participates in the tournament, they shall relinquish all rights and obligations associated with their role as organiser until the conclusion of the tournament.

-1.4. **Nickname Usage:**
-- Use only allowed nicknames based on the tournament stage.
-Abbreviations and combinations are allowed:
+1.4. **Nickname Usage:** Use only allowed nicknames based on the tournament stage.
+Abbreviations and combinations are allowed.
 - Qualification: Organizer's nicknames or the tournament name.
 - Group & Play-In: Organizer's nicknames or fellow group members' nicknames.
 - Playoff: Organizer's nicknames or current opponent's nickname.

 ## 2. Tournament Format